Does your store encourage impulse buying?

 1. Think like a customer when choosing products for your counter.

-They aren’t going to want an investment item without thinking about it.
-They aren’t going to notice a boring basic.
-Finally, it has to be relevant to your customer.
+Finally, your products must be relevant to your customers.
 If they are there buying something for their children, the counter buys should also be for children.

 2. Focus their attention – don’t confuse customers with multiple objects

 Your check-out counter should be easy to find.
 If you hide away or overcrowd the counter, it will lose its impact.
 Customers will focus their efforts on trying to locate the checkout counter, ignoring the products.
 This will lead to fewer impulse purchases.

 Offer a maximum of 3 products or product ranges at the counter.
 Make the products simple and affordable so the customer can make a decision straight away.
 The aim is to use products that need little to no consideration, making it easier for impulse buys.

 The thought process for an item less than $10 is much quicker than if they were investing $50 or $100.
 This increases your chances of successful purchases from the shop counters.
 Committing to a $10 purchase is easier than $100.

 Further, if someone shoplifts these items, they have a lesser impact on the business.
 (Of course, these products should have margins to cover theft as well).

 Using signs such as “two for one”, “buy one get one free” or “new arrivals” will certainly draw attention to your impulse purchase items.
 You can convert more impulse buys for customers with more creative signage that adds urgency.
 These can look like “The gift you had forgotten” or “just in time for spring”.

 Don’t forget to take advantage of potential sales.